OfferUp Review: Is It Worth It to Sell Your Stuff?

 1. Decluttr

-Use an app called Decluttr to sell your old CDs and DVDs.
-Decluttr uses the barcode located on the back of the DVD or CD cover to determine the price for you.
+You can sell your old CDs and DVDs using an app called Decluttr.
+Decluttr uses the barcode on the back of the DVD or CD cover to determine the price.

-Then you ship your items for free, and you can receive payment practically the next day if you choose PayPal or direct deposit.
+Then, you ship your items for free, and if you choose PayPal or direct deposit, you can receive payment practically the next day.

 2. eBay